lundqvistr/manual_medfak_research_data/manual.md

 The list of problems when dealing with research data can be made very long.
 There are however some more common problems:
   - Inconsistencies in naming variables can make coding and writing challenging
   - Lack of documention of variable content and codes used can make calculations or creation of new derived variables more or less impossible
-  - Data structured in vizually appealing format - parts of data placed in different spots in the file, colored cells,... - is often difficult to process for statistical analysis
+  - Data structured in visually appealing format - parts of data placed in different spots in the file, colored cells,... - is often difficult to process for statistical analysis
   - A database is often a changing entity.
 A structure which is not well-defined in advance can make the subsequent work a lot more difficult than needed.
     - New data points might be added, others can be filtered out from analysis.
     - New derived variables are created during the project.